jasonknoll/PSP-Homebrew/PSP-Template/README.md

 Follow the basic installation steps on: https://pspdev.github.io/installation.html

-Make sure to have the `PSPSDK` environment variable set
+Make sure to have the `PSPDEV` environment variable set

 Navigate to /build and type `psp-cmake ..` in a WSL/Linux shell Type `make`